05

 Opening hours: 08:00 – 20:00 daily.

-Serve: Breakfast, lunch and dinner.
+Serve: Breakfast, lunch, and dinner.
 They also serve alcohol.

 More about our visit to Baixacaffe.

 Faaron Steakhouse in the center of Faro serves a really good Surf n’ Turf.
-They are opened all day and don’t close until midnight every night.
-The restaurant has great and friendly staff that will take good care of you.
+They are open all day and don’t close until midnight every night.
+The restaurant has a great and friendly staff that will take good care of you.
 And they have a really good selection of wine as well.

 Address: Tv.
 Ivens 7, 8000-168 Faro, Portugal.